ntrifiletti/barracuda-waas-v4-postman/README.md

 ## Import into Postman
 1. Github | Copy all of the raw code for [WaaS_API_v4.postman_collection.json](https://github.com/ntrifiletti/barracuda-waas-v4-postman/blob/main/WaaS_API_v4.postman_collection.json) into your clipboard.
 2. Postman | Open Postman and Click "Import" in the Postman Workspace of your choosing.
-Paste the contents of your clipboard and Accept.
+Paste the contents of your clipboard into the to bar.
+3. Click Import as Copy (Recommended) to create the Collection.
-3. Postman | Navigate to the Top-level of the Collection Overview tabs and [change your Authorization type](https://learning.postman.com/docs/sending-requests/authorization/specifying-authorization-details) and [variables](https://learning.postman.com/docs/sending-requests/variables/) to match your Waas API environment.
+4. Postman | Navigate to the Top-level of the Collection Overview tabs and [change your Authorization type](https://learning.postman.com/docs/sending-requests/authorization/specifying-authorization-details) and [variables](https://learning.postman.com/docs/sending-requests/variables/) to match your Waas API environment.
-4. Postman | Click Send to initiate API calls.
+5. Postman | Click Send to initiate API calls.
-5. Postman |Verify the Response Body and Status Codes for succesful transactions.
+6. Postman |Verify the Response Body and Status Codes for succesful transactions.